 - Venue Guidance: If your event is off-campus, you must comply both with venue specific guidance and NYU specific requirements.
 If there is a difference, you must comply with the stricter requirements.

 - Vaccination Status: NYU event hosts/organizers are not permitted to ask participants about their vaccination status.
-Students or employees participating in University-sponsored events that are held in off-campus venues that require proof of vaccination for entry should provide that proof directly to the venue – not to the NYU event organizer.
+Students, faculty, or employees participating in University-sponsored events that are held in off-campus venues that require proof of vaccination for entry should provide that proof directly to the venue – not to the NYU event organizer.

 - Capacity limits: The maximum capacity for indoor events is 250.

 - Eating and drinking: Eating and drinking are not permitted at indoor events.

 - Mask/Face coverings: Everyone must wear a mask/face covering that covers both the mouth and nose at all times.
 The event host is expected to enforce this requirement.

 - Individuals who are not fully vaccinated are expected to maintain at least 6 feet of distance from other people.
 It is the personal responsibility of those individuals who are not fully vaccinated to physically distance themselves.
 The event organizer/host must communicate this expectation.
 However, the event organizer/host is not responsible for compliance and is not permitted to check vaccination status.